 Blockhouses, small temporary forts, were initially constructed by the British ROYAL ENGINEERS during the South African War as part of the defences for the railways and were later used as an instrument in the containment strategy.

+The design was developed by the army's chief engineer in South Africa, General Sir Elliot Wood, who based it upon a similar pattern he had used in the Sudan during the 1880s.
+Although Wood's design was excellent and did good service in guarding the railway links, it was too substantial and hence too expensive and time-consuming to build.
 The first of the blockhouses were constructed by A Troop for the defence of the railway bridges in Natal during the advance for the relief of Ladysmith.
 Blockhouses were also built along the railway on Roberts' advance on Bloemfontien and then into the Transvaal.

-Later a simpler kind of building was devised to meet demand.
-It was made of upright wooden posts with a double sheathing of corrugated iron, the cavity between the two sheaths was filled with sand or shingle to render the building bullet proof.Fate
+In 1901 Major SR RICE, ROYAL ENGINEERS, using the simpler method of construction to meet demand, invented an octagonal blockhouse, thereafter a circular one which could be prefabricated.
+It was made of upright wooden posts with a double sheathing of corrugated iron, the cavity between the two sheaths was filled with sand, rock, stone or shingle to render the building bullet proof.Fate